Welcome to today's edition of the Rush 24-7 podcast.

 Hey, Roger.

-And what is it, 60, 70% of the American public is against the Iraq war?
+And what is it, 60, 70% of the American public is against the Iraq war.

-Uh I supported conservative radio all through the Clinton administration, exposing all the liberals.
+I supported conservative radio all through the Clinton administration, exposing all the liberals.

-I supported, you know, I I consider myself a little bit right of a fill of the hug.
+I supported, you know, I consider myself a little bit right of a till of the hug, and I was one of those few against the Iraq war, and I'm a Republican.

 Now I'm being made out to be a liberal or an anti-American because I still think that way.